-Using data from the 2014-2015 school year, the figures below provide illustrative demonstration of changes in total student enrollment and demographic composition of enrollment for factors of low-income status, English language learner (ELL) status, students with disabilities, and race.
+Using data from the 2014-2015 school year, the figures below provide illustrative demonstration of changes in total student enrollment and demographic composition of enrollment for factors of low-income status, English-language-learner (ELL) status, students with disabilities, and race.
 These comparisons are for illustrative purposes and do not represent actual projections.
 They are based on a base value of the September 30, 2014 count.
-These illustrations were produced for the WEAC Final Report, and are based on a transition of the City of Wilmington segment of the Colonial and Christina School Districts to the Red Clay Consolidated School District.
-The recommendations from WEAC serve as the default until a decision is made by the Redistricting Committee on what to recommend to the Wilmington Education Improvement Commission.
-If a decision is made on the recommendation of the Colonial Students that is not consistent with the recommendations of WEAC, these illustrations will be revised.
+These illustrations were produced for the Strengthening Wilmington Education: An Action Agenda and are based on a transition of the City of Wilmington segment of the Colonial and Christina School Districts to the Red Clay Consolidated School District.
+The recommendations from the Advisory Committee serve as the default until a final decision is made by the Wilmington Education Improvement Commission.
+If a decision is made on the Colonial School District Boundaries that is not consistent with the recommendations of WEAC, these illustrations will be revised.